yiteng-xu/yiteng-xu.github.io/_pages/about.md

 - Oct 2024: &nbsp;🎉🎉
   Honored to receive the <strong>National Scholarship</strong> (Top 1%).
 - Feb 2024: &nbsp;🎉🎉
-  Our work on unified human-centric point cloud understanding, UniHPC, was accepted by <strong>CVPR 2024</strong>.
+  Our work on unified human-centric point cloud understanding, UniPVU-Human, was accepted by <strong>CVPR 2024</strong>.
 - Jul 2023: &nbsp;🎉🎉
   Our work on human-centric scene understanding and the HuCenLife dataset was accepted by <strong>ICCV 2023</strong>.
 - Dec 2022: &nbsp;🎉🎉